stockphrase/no-silo/content/resources/open-handbook/chapter-12.md

 <div style="text-align:center">{{< figure src="/img/not.png" >}}

-{ alternative energy `NOT` solar }</div>
+{ "alternative energy" `NOT` solar }</div>

 In the search depicted above, a student is researching alternative energy and wants to exclude any information dealing with solar energy.
-To remove all references to solar energy, the student has searched for **alternative energy**, but has removed any articles from the search results that contain the subject **solar** using the operator `NOT`.
+To remove all references to solar energy, the student has searched for "**alternative energy**," but has removed any articles from the search results that contain the subject **solar** using the operator `NOT`.

-The `NOT` operator is helpful when you find your search results are "polluted" with unwanted items.
+The `NOT` operator is helpful when you find your search results are polluted with unwanted items.
 This is often a problem when two distinct things share the same name.
 For example, if you were researching the Norse explorers known as the Vikings, you might discover that your search results include unwanted information about the